tangtian8/anthropic/clean.md

 http :8080/jlong/assistant question=="my name is Josh"
 ```

-You shoudl get an effusive response.
+You should get an effusive response.
 We're friends, it sounds like!

+## Chat Memory

 Let's put that friendship to the test.

 ```